DanielMoscoso/100day_challenge/Readme.txt

 			-The art module is taking more than I expected to complete.
 I forgot there are 53 cards, therefore 53 artworks..
 I will finish it later.
 I am going to focus on the program first, then in the GUI.
+			-Now I am forgetting to update the read my file...
+But in summary, The 'Deck()', 'Ace()', 'Jack()', 'King()' and 'Queen()' classes are created, debugged and ready to go.
+The class 'Deck()' creates one card of each suit, for a total of 52 cards.
+Which are instances of their own different classes.
 ===============================================================================